jerozerbib/cld-lab2/README.md

 ![](./assets/Task6_6.png)

 We can see that this time, the load-balancer is almost drowning in its own load.
 It looks like the load-balancer is not available and therefore it times out.
 It is due to the fact that it is overloaded with requests and it cannot accept anymore of them.

+As far as the testing goes, we cannot say that we have tested the load balancing mechanism as  we did not define the rules of the balancing explicitly.
+We can guess that the default *Round-robin* worked but we cannot be sure as we do not have the same distribution on the network monitor above.